 Today we’re touring Marianne Brown’s home in Denver, CO.
 She’s an incredible photographer and claims thrift stores are her sanctuary…my kinda gal.
 As most of you know, I’m a chair hoarder.
-Well, Marianne one upped that sich.
+Well, Marianne one-upped that sich.
 She’s a sofa hoarder.
 Don’t believe me?
-Check out her Etsy shop chucked full of vintage beauties (and some great photography prints as well, I love the bull print).
-But mitts of that green 1970’s channel back…because that should be mine, LOL.
+Check out her Etsy shop chucked full of vintage furniture and decor.

 WHO: Marianne Brown